 Very largely, this corporate branding activity passed the hospitality industry by.
 In a market characterised by high entry barriers (capital costs) and dominated by a handful of powerful legacy corporations, competition was low and there was little need for the differentiation that drives most branding, which remained an alien discipline to most hotel companies.
 However, as the Millennium approached, all that was about to change.

-Keep reading The Name Game (Part 2) to find out how.
+Continue reading The Name Game: Part 2 to find out how.

 This article was first published by HOTELS Magazine.